 Metro-North Railroad service on the New Haven line was disrupted during the Wednesday evening commute, as police hunted for a bank robber.

-Police said a man entered the bank, located at 653 Montauk Highway, on Saturday and handed a teller a note demanding money.
+Police said a man walked into a Capital One Bank on Main Street and handed the teller a note demanding money.